Respect for human rights and environment-related standards at the BMW Group.

 As a manufacturing company with international locations and a large number of suppliers and other business partners, our activities are associated with inherent risks for human beings and the environment.
 We are aware of this and respond with risk-based preventive and remedial measures.

-We determine where there is a concrete need for action on the basis of the risks identified and prioritised as part of our risk assessment.
-The following outlines the main risks we face, based on an abstract risk assessment.
+In the following, we describe the risks identified in the abstract risk analysis.
 We update this information on a regular basis and report any substantial changes in the risk situation.

 Preventive, control and remedial measures.